Wondering what the lowest credit score you need for a mortgage?

 - HARP – 620 Credit Score (Some lenders do not have a minimum credit score)

 - Home Equity Loan or Line of Credit HELOC – 680 Credit Score

-FHA mortgages are without question the best type of loan for people with bad credit.
+Without question the best type of loan for people with bad credit are FHA loans.
 FHA mortgages have 500 credit score home loans with a 10% down payment.
 With a FICO score between 500 – 579 with a 10% downpayment, but the requirements are more stringent.

 If your credit score is below 580, it’s recommended that you take some time repairing your credit before applying.
 For borrowers with a 580 credit score, you could qualify for an FHA loan with just 3.5% down.

 First-time home buyers

 First-time home buyers have lower FICO scores than the typical home buyer on average.
 This makes FHA loans a great option for first-time buyers.
 USDA loans and VA loans are also a very attractive option for any homebuyer.

 First-time Home Buyer Programs and Grants

 The U.S. Department of Urban Housing (HUD) has many different first time home buyer grants and downpayment assistance programs available.
 Search for available programs in your state on the HUD website.
 You can also check your local county Government website to check if the have any programs available for home buyers.